 A qualifier on a use of a certain type must be a subtype or equal to the upper bound for that type.
-The upper bound of qualifiers used on a given type is specified by annotating the type declaration with some qualifier.
+The upper bound of qualifiers used on a given type is specified by annotating the type declaration with some qualifier - that is, by writing an annotation on a class declaration.